projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 [Plugin link from dashboard](http://ps.w.org/import-users-from-csv-with-meta/assets/screenshot-1.png)

 If you get any error after following through the steps above please contact us through item support comments so we can get back to you with possible helps in installing the plugin and more.

+Please read documentation before start using this plugin.